kubetail-org/hookahjs/README.md

   * `hkjs--touched` - control element has seen a `blur` event
   * `hkjs--untouched` - control element has not seen a `blur` event

-HookahJS uses CSS @keyframes to detect new DOM elements automatically so once the library is loaded, it will automatically add CSS hooks to new input and textarea elements.
+HookahJS uses CSS @keyframes to detect new DOM elements so once the library is loaded, it will automatically add CSS hooks to new input and textarea elements.
 HookahJS is 999 bytes (minified + gzipped).

 ## Quickstart